 If you’re a Baby Boomer some of your most cherished memories growing up were getting out of the house for ice cream or hamburger.
-We take a look at some of our most favorite permanently closed bankrupt restaurants that are no longer around, or are making their last stand, and remember what made them special.
+We take a look at some of our most favorite permanently closed bankrupt restaurants, with the expertise of bankruptcy attorneys, that are no longer around, or are making their last stand, and remember what made them special.

 Dog ‘N Suds – A Beach Town Favorite Around the Great Lakes

 This hot dog stand with a butterfly roof found its niche at beach and resort towns all around the Great Lakes in the 1950s and 1960s.
 Music teachers James Griggs and Don Hamacher opened the first Dog n Suds in 1953 in Champaign, Illinois.
 Serving hot dogs, burgers and the creamiest root beer around they grew the business.
 By 1968, there were over 650 restaurants primarily in the Midwest.

 The iconic brand is undergoing a resurgence with 20 Dog ‘n Suds drive-ins scattered around the country.
 One is a food truck location in Michigan, one location in Ohio, and six in Indiana.
 They have real carhop service and outside umbrella tables.
 They are open during the season from April through September.

 Before Cracker Barrel there Was Bill Knapp’s

 The first Bill Knapp restaurant was located in Battle Creek Michigan in 1948.
 It was an American family restaurant chain known for its made from scratch home-style foods and famous chocolate cake.
 This chain grew to 60 locations in the Midwest.
 Its early success was attributed to locating many of the restaurants off major highway exits.
 This freeway-focused placement attracted travelers offered a convenient meeting place for friends and families.